-The 1999 Ontario Budget announced that effective May 5, 1999, credit unions that are financial institutions are exempt from capital tax.
+Effective May 5, 1999, credit unions that are financial institutions are exempt from capital tax.
 For taxation years straddling May 4, 1999, the amount of capital tax payable will be the tax determined using the rules and rates as they read on May 4, 1999 multiplied by the ratio of the number of days in the taxation year that are before May 5, 1999 to the total number of days in the taxation year.